Rudolph stared into the mirror.

 would take up photography as a hobby.

 But overall it was a curse, an albatross.
-The others
+The

 thought he was a total freak.
 Girls wanted nothing to do